sarahhenderson/Crafty-Social-Buttons/src/README.txt

 * Custom icons can be placed under wp-content (so aren't deleted when the plugin is updated)
 * Fixed issues with share counts not being retrieved because of API changes
 * Improved layout of share count bubbles
+* Admin section is translation-ready except for help section

 = 1.1.1 =
 * Including page/post title in default tweet text is optional